jbuistjbuist/form-saver/README.md

 # form-saver

-A simple chrome extension written in vanilla Javascript that saves form data (except for passwords and credit card numbers) in browser storage and autofills it when you return to the page.
+A simple chrome extension written in vanilla Javascript that saves form data in browser session storage and autofills it when you return to the page.